 3.In the drop-down menu, select block elements or a separate element that you want to insert.

-4.At the Build Options dialog box, define conditions for the new conditional text block.
+4.In the Build Options dialog, define conditions for the new conditional text block.

 Edit Build Options of an Existing Conditional Text Block